Madhusudan-gif/MLDV-PracticalAssignment/README.md

 Hello, this is the read me file and instructions to run the python code and tableau file.

   -  RUn python code with adding dataset link
-  -  Run tableau file with adding both python reuslt dataset and original dataset. (add it's relationship if necesary to properly see the visua;lisations)
+  -  Run tableau file with adding both python result dataset and original dataset. (add it's relationships if necesary to properly see the visualisations)